rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 primitive, for example denying repeated GroupInfo requests in the absense of corresponding Commits.

-The provider requesting the GroupInfo needs to be able to present an joining authorization passcode that was included by the joining user.
+The provider requesting the GroupInfo needs to be able to present a joining authorization passcode if one was included by the joining user.
 For more discussion of joining links and codes, see {{join-codes}}.

 # Provisional events / messages

-Ordinary messages and a handful of other events need to be sent provisionally from non-owning providers to the owning provider for any room, as the owning provider still has the ability to refuse these messages or events.
+Ordinary messages and a handful of other events need to be sent *provisionally* from non-owning providers to the owning provider for any room, as the owning provider still has the ability to refuse these messages or events.

-MLS application messages which are sent in the current epoch could be sent by a client Alice to provider A as a Commit is arriving at owning provider B.
+MLS application messages which are sent in the current epoch, could be sent by a client Alice to provider A, while simultaneously a Commit is arriving at owning provider B.
 Provider A should still deliver the messages to provider B, which should accept messages from authorized members, even if the message is from a slightly older epoch.
 However, if the Commit removed Alice from the group, Alice's message